RUNNING TESTS

 - Missing reports: Check if tests actually executed

-configure report - Broken report links: Use relative paths and proper directory structure
+configure logging = { report: 'warn' }to drop INFO captures, or tag noisy fixtures@report=false.
+See Logging. - Broken report links: Use relative paths and proper directory structure

 - CI report access: Ensure proper artifact archiving in CI/CD pipelines